 It’s true!
 Pigs have the intelligence of a human toddler and are ranked as the fifth most intelligent animal in the world!
 In fact, pigs are more intelligent and trainable than any breed of dog.
 They learn their names in just two weeks and come when they’re called.
 Pigs are even capable of playing video games better than some primates.

-This is the sweetest thing ever: mother pigs sing to their babies while nursing.
-Newborn piglets learn to run towards their mothers’ voices and pigs constantly communicate with each other.
+This is one of the sweetest facts about pigs: mother pigs sing to their babies while nursing.
+Newborn piglets learn to run towards their mothers’ voices, and pigs constantly communicate with each other.
 They have more than 20 distinct grunts and squeals that have been identified and range from expressing hunger to calling for mates.

 Social animals, pigs love to use trees to rub and scratch on and enjoy belly rubs from their human caretakers!
 They even enjoy various enrichment toys and playing with each other.